 - Antibiotics to treat any infection

-- Anti-inflammatory medications to reduce inflammation and swelling
+- Anti-inflammatory medicines to reduce inflammation and swelling

 Surgery may be needed to drain an abscess.

 Prompt treatment with antibiotics usually leads to a complete recovery.
-However, it may take weeks, or even months, for swelling to disappear.
+It may take weeks, or even months, for swelling to disappear.
 The amount of time it takes to recover depends on the cause.

 When to Contact a Medical Professional